DavidABau/Oscillation-Amplification/README.md

 ---

+## Current Status and Intent

+This project does not present itself as a rigorously validated psychological model.
+It is a conceptual architecture — a hypothesis about how cognition may be organised — intended to inspire inquiry and provide a structured lens for thinking about emotional, rational, and perceptual regulation.
+Its claims should be treated as theoretically interesting rather than empirically confirmed.

+This model is offered as a thoughtful theoretical framework rather than a finished scientific claim.
+It represents an attempt to describe cognition in a structured way that could be explored, tested, challenged, refined, or even partially disproven in the future.
+Like much of the surrounding work, it exists in the space between lived experience, conceptual clarity, and potential research — not in the space of completed academic proof.

+---

 ## Core idea in one paragraph

 Humans live as **moving waves** – our experience rises and falls, our attention shifts, our bodies tire and repair, our perspectives widen and narrow.
 This is **oscillation**.